TRAINING FOR TWO

 Gina Conley, MS

 Whether you’re pregnant, postpartum, or simply spending too many hours hunched over a laptop, back discomfort can quickly derail your day.
 Thankfully, with just three pieces of equipment—a medium‐light dumbbell, a long resistance band, and a yoga block—you can release tension, improve spinal mobility, and build the supportive strength your back needs.
-I’ll guide you through a step-by-step back mobility and strengthening flow to leave your upper and lower back feeling limber, stable, and ready for whatever life (or motherhood!) throws your way.
+I’ll guide you through a step-by-step flow of pregnancy back pain exercises to leave your upper and lower back feeling limber, stable, and ready for whatever life (or motherhood!) throws your way.

 Subscribe to our YouTube Channel for more weekly workouts and educational videos!
 We publish one new workout video and 2-3 educational videos a week on our channel.